vxnuaj/LLaMA/README.md

 Implementation of LLaMA in PyTorch.
 Supports Multi-Head Self-Attention (MHSA), Multi-Query Attention (MQA), Grouped Query Attention (GQA), and (dynamic, NTK-aware)-Rotary/Standard Positional Embeddings.

-> All docstrinsg were written by Grok-3, for your convenience (and my time).
+> All docstrings were written by Grok-3, for your convenience (and my time).

 ## Sample Usage